 A limitation of task-related visual perception and of phosphene perception, however, is that both are indirect measures of cortical excitability and connectivity, in that they, presumably, reflect the result of several electrophysiological steps after stimulation.
-What does "increased excitability" look like at the network level, in the whole brain?
-One way to investigate this is to assess whether the TMS evoked response (TMS-ER) itself is influenced by the pre-stimulation phase and/or power.
-Unfortunately, in the case of the phosphene perception paradigm, the visual evoked potential (VEP) produced by visual cortex as a result of perceiving the phosphene will necessarily confound the measurement of the TMS-ER itself.
-Thus, in the present study, we investigated whether trial-by-trial variations in pre-stimulation phase and/or power influenced properties of the TMS-ER to single pulses delivered to the superior parietal lobule (SPL) during the delay period of a spatial short-term memory (STM) task.
-The data were drawn from a previously published study which showed that the

-TMS-ER differed depending on whether TMS was applied during the performance of the STM task versus during a perceptually identical period of fixation (Johnson et al., 2012).
+What does "increased excitability" look like at the network level in the whole brain?
+One way to investigate this is to assess whether the TMS-evoked response (TMS-ER) itself is influenced by the prestimulation phase and/or power.
+Unfortunately, in the case of the phosphene perception paradigm, the visual-evoked potential produced by visual cortex as a result of perceiving the phosphene will necessarily confound the measurement of the TMS-ER itself.
+Thus, in the present study, we investigated whether trial-by-trial variations in prestimulation phase and/or power influenced properties of the TMS-ER to single pulses delivered to the superior parietal lobule (SPL) during the delay period of a spatial short-term memory (STM) task.
+The data were drawn from a previously published study that showed that the TMS-ER differed depending on whether TMS was applied during the performance of the STM task vs. during a perceptually identical period of fixation (Johnson et al. 2012).
 Crucially, the site of stimulation ensured that there was no perceptual evoked response from TMS in this task context.

-Results revealed that spontaneous fluctuations in pre-stimulation phase within beta frequency band had a systematic effect on the amplitude and spectral properties of the TMS-ER.
-No such effects were found for pre-stimulation power.
-These findings provide direct support for the idea that moment-by-moment changes in underlying, spontaneous oscillations, as indexed by changes in prestimulation phase, perhaps more so than power, may drive trial-by-trial variations in behaviors, such as visual perception, through changes in cortical excitability and/or connectivity.
+Results revealed that spontaneous fluctuations in prestimulation phase within the beta-frequency band had a systematic effect on the amplitude and spectral properties of the TMS-ER.
+No such effects were found for prestimulation power.
+These findings provide direct support for the idea that moment-bymoment changes in underlying, spontaneous oscillations, as indexed by changes in prestimulation phase, perhaps more so than power, may drive trial-by-trial variations in behaviors, such as visual perception, through changes in cortical excitability and/or connectivity.